khdcrawford/RSView/README.md

 This contains a jupyter notebook with example usage of the code containing in RSView as well as several graphs generated from these datasets

 ### docs
-This includes component and functional specifications, including a description of expected use cases
+This includes component and functional specifications, including a description of expected use cases.

+The documentation can be rendered into .html format.
+Follow the instructions in the README.rst rile in the docs directory.

 ## Installation

-To install and run `RSView` perform the following steps:
+To install and run `rsview` perform the following steps:

-* clone the repo: git clone https://github.com/khdusenbury/viralseq_mapping.git
+* clone the repo: git clone https://github.com/khdusenbury/RSView.git

 * create and activate the conda environment in the `environment.yml`:
     * `conda env create -f environment.yml`
     * `source activate rsview`

-* install `RSView` by running `python setup.py install` within the cloned `viralseq_mapping` directory
+* install `rsview` by running `python setup.py install` within the cloned ``RSView`` directory

 * create a plot.ly account [here](https://plot.ly/).
-Follow [these](https://plot.ly/python/getting-started/#initialization-for-online-plotting) the instructions for adding your plot.ly API key to your ~/.plotly/.credentials file
+Follow [these](https://plot.ly/python/getting-started/#initialization-for-online-plotting) instructions for adding your plot.ly API key to your `~/.plotly/.credentials` file

 Modules can then be run based on user needs.